-Look; there’s a reason that the Susan G. Komen Organization created the African American Health Equity Initiative for the Black Community… Because our health care system fails minority populations – especially Black Women – time and time again.
+There’s a reason that the Susan G. Komen Organization created the African American Health Equity Initiative… Because our health care system fails minority populations – especially Black Women – time and time again.

-Help us combat this sad truth by reminding Black Women, and all women, to do their monthly self-breast exams, go to their yearly check-ups, and ask for help when they need it.
-Because no one succeeds alone, and that's A-OK.
-There ain't nothing wrong with bringing a Boost Friend with you to your next doctor's appointment, if that's the kind of support you need!
+With initiatives like that in place, you can support by reminding Black Women, and all women, to do their monthly self-breast exams.
+Remind them to go to their yearly check-ups, and to ask for help when they need it.
+No one succeeds alone, and that's OK.
+You can even go with a Boost Friend to your next doctor's appointment if that's the kind of support you need!

-Basically, Boob Friend, if you've been looking for a sign to pick up the phone and check-in on a friend - this is it.
-When it comes to Breast Cancer Awareness, every second counts.
+Now, if you've been looking for a sign to pick up the phone and check in on a friend, this is it - every second counts.